Tom Hanks befriends bullied 8-year-old boy named 'Corona,' sends typewriter for new pen pal

 Tom Hanks replied back and sent him a corona-brand typewriter on it and a typewriter-typed personal thank-you letter.

-Corona grew up knowing Tom Hanks as "Woody" from "Toy Story," but after a package arrived on the Gold Coast, he now knows the Oscar winner as he's friend from the letters.
+Corona grew up knowing Tom Hanks as "Woody" from "Toy Story," but after a package arrived on the Gold Coast, he now knows the Oscar winner as his friend from the letters.

-"Yes, there is special because I always feel like I'm famous.
-He said, I'm a friend of him," DeVries said.
+"Yes, this is special because I'll always feel like I'm famous.
+He said, I'm a friend of his," DeVries said.

 It begins, "Dear friend Corona.
-You'll let him made my wife and I feel so wonderful," and ends, "I thought this typewriter would suit you, ask a grownup how it works and use it to write me back."
+Your letter made my wife and I feel so wonderful," and ends, "I thought this typewriter would suit you, ask a grownup how it works and use it to write me back."

 The letter is signed off with a handwritten note, "P.S. you've got a friend in me."